ljatynu/TrustworthyCPI/README.md

 # TrustworthyCPI: Trustworthy Compound–Protein Interaction Prediction

-This code is an implementation of our paper
-" Trustworthy Compound–Protein Interaction Prediction" in PyTorch.
+This code is an implementation of our paper "[Trustworthy Compound–Protein Interaction Prediction](https://ieeexplore.ieee.org/document/10848291)" in PyTorch.
 In this repository, we provide two CPI datasets:
 Human and C.elegans created by
 "[Improving compound–protein interaction prediction by building up highly credible negative samples (Bioinformatics, 2015).](https://academic.oup.com/bioinformatics/article/31/12/i221/216307)"